ibm-cloud-docs/openwhisk/prep.md

 3. If you want to pre-compile the code, use the compressed source code (`src.zip`) and compile it with the docker runtime image with the `-compile` command.

-   1. Compile the function to a executable stored in a zip file (`main-bin.zip`).
+   1. Compile the function to a executable stored in a compressed file (`main-bin.zip`).

    ```bash
    docker run -i openwhisk/action-golang-v1.15:1ee88f9 -compile main <src.zip >main-bin.zip